pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 !!!
 Important "Before your start your installation process."
       - Refer to our generic ["Helm Install"](./helm-install.md) page for more information on  how to install and get started with `Helm`.
       - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
-      - If you are planning to install Pachyderm UI.
-Read our [Console deployment](../console/) instructions.
+      - Pachyderm comes with a [web UI (Console)](../console) for visualizing running pipelines and exploring your data.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an Ingress.

 !!!
 Attention
     We are now shipping Pachyderm with an **optional embedded proxy**